 - They made the vanilla caramel sauce, and I use our Vanilla Bean Goat's Milk Caramel Sauce.
 This caramel sauce is based on the Mexican confection "Cajeta."

 - Ice Cream Base: The first step is to make your ice cream base and refrigerate it for 24 hours.
 In the recipe card below, you will find the detailed instructions for a homemade base.
 This ice cream base is easy to follow and has the perfect ingredient ratio combination for a beautiful creamy texture.
-Read more about why the ideal ratio of the ingredients is vital for a creamy base in our recipe Homemade Goat Cheese & Raspberry Jalapeño Ice Cream.
+Read more about why the ideal ratio of the ingredients is vital for a creamy base in our recipe for homemade Raspberry Jalapeño Ice Cream.

 - Corn Flavoring: In a small saucepan, heat the brown butter over medium heat.
 Add the corn kernels and cook for 2 minutes.
 Then add the milk, sugar, and salt, and bring to a boil.
 Cover the pot, reduce the heat to low, and simmer for 25 minutes, stirring about every 5 minutes.
 Blend the mixture using a hand stick blender and strain the mixture through a fine-mesh strainer into a container, pressing on the blended mixture to extract as much liquid as possible.
 Let the liquid cool down, then chill until cold.

 - Corn Ice Cream: Take the ice cream base and corn flavoring out of the refrigerator and mix to combine.
 Pour the mixture into an ice cream maker and turn on the machine.
-Churn just until the mixture has the texture of soft-serve, but before you turn off the machine add two tablespoons of Vanilla Bean Goat’s Milk Caramel Sauce.
+Churn just until the mixture has the texture of soft-serve, but before you turn off the machine add two tablespoons of Caramel Sauce.
 Turn off after it is mixed.

 - Caramel Corn Ice Cream: In this last step, use an ice cream container or a freezer-friendly container.
-In alternating layers, spoon a layer of the soft-serve corn ice cream, and layer of dollops of the Goat’s Milk Caramel Sauce Vanilla Bean.
+In alternating layers, spoon a layer of the soft-serve corn ice cream, and layer of dollops of the Caramel Sauce.
 More information is in the recipe card.

 This Caramel Corn Ice Cream has such fantastic flavor with a subtle taste of sweet corn along with nutty brown butter flavor.
-Next your palate hits you with Goat’s Milk Caramel Sauce with vanilla bean notes, which is reminiscent of dulce de leche but with more depth.
+Next your palate hits you with Caramel Sauce, which is reminiscent of dulce de leche but with more depth.

-For this caramel corn ice cream recipe, we use the vanilla bean flavored caramel sauce.
-Steeped with whole vanilla bean in copper kettles, this fragrant caramel is versatile and crowd-pleasing.
+Caramel sauce is versatile and crowd-pleasing.
 You can use this caramel sauce in so many ways including with rich, spicy blue cheeses, drizzle over roasted carrots, drizzle it over ice cream or fresh red fruits, use it as a dip for apple slices, spread it over a cake or cheesecake, or just eat a spoonful out of the jar like Geoffrey will do.
-Check out the other flavors in our Sweet & Snack section.

 About Black & Bolyard Brown Butter